Who we are

 Receiving marketing material from us

-We provide you with a choice to opt out of our marketing activities, and will respect your request not to receive marketing material from us.
-If you do not wish to receive marketing material from us, we ask you to contact us.
+We may share your personal information on a confidential basis with our related entities so that they can also offer you products and services.
+Direct marketing will not contain any of your sensitive information.
+We provide you with a choice to opt out of our marketing activities and will respect your request not to receive marketing material from us.
+If you do not wish to receive marketing material from us, we ask you to contact us and our related bodies corporate at any time or by following the opt out instructions provided in the marketing communication.
 You should inform us if you do not want your personal information to be used and disclosed for marketing purposes.
-We will implement your request as soon as we can, and apologise if you do receive any materials during the intervening period.
+We will implement your request as soon as we can and apologise if you do receive any materials during the intervening period.

-Accessing, updating and complaints about personal information
+Accessing, updating, complaints and questions about personal information

 We will take reasonable steps to ensure that the information we hold about you is accurate, complete and up-to-date.